averelli/media-db-files/README.md

 # media-db-files
-Repo to keep scripts i use for the media bot database
+Repo to keep scripts I use for the media bot database
+- DDL scripts folder: keeps the definition of schemas and tables inside the database